Dr. Rachel Gadsden FRSA

 Inspired by the 1620 Mayflower voyage to the new World and significant historical and contemporary migratory passages, including diaspora journeys refugees have recently taken to escape war and conflict, UK and International disabled artists have created drawings, paintings, sculptures, digital artworks and films, responding to the exhibition’s themes, and to their express personal physical and psychological experiences of displacement.

-Rachel Gadsden has worked in collaboration with Mayflower 400 Southampton to present and curate the exhibition, initiating the displacement theme for the artists to respond to.
-The virtual Displaced exhibition was designed by Rachel and Freddie Meyers in response to the need to create a digital platform for the artworks to be shown on to accommodate the current Covid 19 pandemic restrictions.
+Rachel Gadsden has worked in collaboration with Mayflower 400 Southampton to present and curate the exhibition,.
+The virtual Displaced exhibition was designed by Rachel and Freddie Meyers in response to the need to create a digital platform for the artworks to be shown on to accommodate the current Covid-19 pandemic restrictions.

-Ultimately the huge benefit of creating a virtual exhibition space means that the exhibition can be viewed by Worldwide audiences, which greatly suits the cultural diversity of Displaced Exhibition work and the transnational artistic collaboration.
-View the online exhibition here
+Ultimately the huge benefit of creating a virtual exhibition space means that the exhibition could be viewed by Worldwide audiences, which greatly suits the cultural diversity of Displaced Exhibition work and the transnational artistic collaboration.

 Curation: Rachel Gadsden / Design: Freddie Meyers